FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Export to HDF5.rst

 |hdfview| can be downloaded from the HDF Group website.

+See the :ref:`Technical Reference Manual <tech_ref_manual>` Appendix C for more details on the HDF5 file structure.

 .. note:: The HDF5 file format is a binary format, so it cannot be opened in a text editor.
 It must be opened with a program that can read HDF5 files, such as HDFView.